alexrdz/path-to-ui-architect/src/content/blog/creating-an-optimized-icon-management-system.md

 </script>
 ```

 Ok, that's a lot of code for three (3) props isn't it?
 While it may seem like a lot, most of it is config.
 Let's start with the first two types.
-These are just safeguards to limit the props we can use with this component.
+These are just safeguards to limit the prop values we can use with this component.

 Then we have our props interface declaration.
 This ensures we have the proper types attached to each prop.